tearust/tea-camellia/docs/migrate_evm.md

 In the first milestone (early stage), change maintainer public key only verify sender is sudo.

 # Smart contracts in the scope
+Use proxy upgradable smart contract.

 There should be the following smart contracts

-- TEA_ERC_20: This is used for TEA token.
-ERC_20 contract
-- CML_ERC_721: This is used for CML token.
-ERC_721 contract
 - Lock: Topup and Withdraw between layer1 and layer2
 - Maintainer: This is to maintain a list of active maintainer public key.
 They can modify a series of mapping data storage
+- Storage: All the data structure that maintained by maintainer

 # TEA_ERC_20
-This is standard ERC20.
+Import as standard ERC20.
+Use Lock smart contract for withdraw/topup
 ## Genesis and Vesting

 We can use https://github.com/abdelhamidbakhta/token-vesting-contracts as our vesting